rayouaz/crypto-safe-self-custody/README.md

 # Safe self custody
 A contract-based solution for secure self-custody of blockchain assets

-I present the solution in the paper and I added a quick made implemention in solidity, in progress and not even testes so **DO NOT USE AS IT IS**.
+I present the solution in the paper.
+There is also a quick made implemention in solidity, in progress and not even testes so **DO NOT USE AS IT IS**.

 # TLDR: